maxime-rainville/silverstripe-anyfield/README.md

 This module provides two simple form fields to manage has-one and has-many relations for a parent record.

 `AnyField` and `ManyAnyField` are best suited to managing simple DataObjects that are tightly coupled to their owner.
 This module will not work well for DataObjects with complex relations.

+[`silverstripe/linkfield`](https://github.com/silverstripe/silverstripe-linkfield) is a great complement to the `AnyField`.

 ## Installation